orientechnologies/orientdb-docs/Server-Management.md

 - `Name`, is the storage name
 - `Type`, where `OLocalPaginatedStorage` (plocal) means persstent and `ODirectMemoryStorage` (memory) is in memory only
 - `Path`, as the path on server's file system where the storage is located
 - `Active Users`.
-This infomation couldn't be updated with the real number of users that are using the database
+This information couldn't be updated with the real number of users that are using the database

 ![Storage](images/studio-dbs.png)